nearwood/zeros/README.md

   -skipnc
     	skip non-contiguous bytes (default true) -threshold float
-    	threshold (0-100%) to print results
+    	output only if the file meets this threshold (0-100%) of zeros
 ```

 ## Roadmap